dblock/code.dblock.org/_posts/2010/2010-02-10-msiopenpackage-on-windows-7-behavior-changed.markdown

 comments: true
 dblog_post_id: 81
 ---
 I was very happy upgrading to Windows 7.
 Virtually everything worked.
 All kinds of source code that I am writing compiles and runs without issues.
-It’s only a week later that I had to touch the [AppSecInc.
+It's only a week later that I had to touch the [AppSecInc.
 Community MSI extensions](https://github.com/dblock/msiext) and discovered that most unit tests are failing.
 I talked about [unit testing custom actions earlier](/unit-testing-msi-custom-actions).
 I finally got to the bottom of it.

 On Windows 7 the behavior of `MSIOpenPackage` has changed.
 We use it to run unit tests by creating a database (`MSICreateDatabase`) and calling `MSIOpenPackage` to get a working handle.
 On Windows 7 code that worked earlier always returns _0x80070645: This action is only valid for products that are currently installed_.
 This is one obscure error code!
 Why do I need an installed product to open an MSI package?